top of page

 About Our Treatments

-Our massage therapy treatments and personal training sessions for knee injuries are customized for each person and each injury.
-The knee is a complex joint with a lot of unique, strong and important structures all round it.
-Because of this complexity, it takes a careful eye, a thoughtful assessment and a responsible treatment strategy in order to yield the best results.
+Treatments and training sessions for knee injuries are customized for each person and each injury.
+The knee is a complex joint with a lot of unique, strong and important structures.
+Because of this complexity, it takes a careful eye, a thoughtful assessment and a methodical treatment strategy in order to yield the best results.

 • Active Release Techniques